Learn more about nonprofit marketing consultants here.

 • The guidelines of the partnership, like the general budget and timeframe.

-• Any questions or requests for the consultant team for additional information or background history.
+• Requests for additional information or background history.

 Generally, your RFP should give consultants the necessary information to propose a strategy to address them.
 The more focused your RFP is, the more effective the proposal will be!